Profu-AB/martes_win/dev_install/readme.md

             - then you can exit the bash with exit and do a firebase deploy to the web if you want to

 - the backend container (python) mounts (volume) app to the backend folder in MARTES_HOME (/martes/backend/app)
-    - so just go to \martes\backend\app and start code . to start develop
+    - so just go to \martes\backend\app and start code .
+    - open a terminal window in code and select the wsl prompt
-    - if you need to bash into the container use ./martes/backend/docker_bash.sh
+    - run ./docker_bash.sh to start a bash prompt inside the container.
-    - output logs from the flask app can be seen herer ./martes/backend/
+    - start the server by typing python server.py
+    - you can also start another wls prompt and use ./martes/backend/docker_logs.sh

 ### 12.2 build new versions of the dev containers
 - ./build.sh